iangoop/angularjs-popper2x-components/README.md

     </div>
 ```
 > Flexibility is a double-edged sword.
 Depending on the order you place your dropdown button and container triggered by it, the tab order can become a bit tricky,
 > hence the directive takes control of the tabindex by default.
-You can override it if you'd like to define your own tabindex or if you tie the elements in a progressive order,
+You can override this behaviour if you'd like to define your own tabindex or if you tie the elements in a progressive order,
 > to do so set the property `controlTabOrder` in the config to false.

 ## Build